nixworks/public/news/2012/02/7/README.md

 ##### United States
 ### [Manssor Arbabsiar will face a trial on October 22 in the United States for his role in the 2011 alleged Iran assassination plot against the Saudi Arabian ambassador. ](/news/2012/02/7/manssor-arbabsiar-will-face-a-trial-on-october-22-in-the-united-states-for-his-role-in-the-2011-alleged-iran-assassination-plot-against-the.md)
-_Context: 2011 alleged Iran assassination plot, Saudi, United States_
+_Context: 2011 alleged Iran assassination plot, Saudi Arabia, United States_

 ##### United States Court of Appeals for the Ninth Circuit
 ### [The United States Court of Appeals for the Ninth Circuit overturns California's Proposition 8 banning gay marriage in that state. ](/news/2012/02/7/the-united-states-court-of-appeals-for-the-ninth-circuit-overturns-california-s-proposition-8-banning-gay-marriage-in-that-state.md)